Red Sox star Martinez focuses on routine to recapture swing

 The effect was stark.

 After signing a five-year, $110 million contract with Boston in 2018, Martinez hit a career-high .330 with 43 home runs and 130 RBIs during an All-Star first season in helping the Red Sox win the World Series.
-He followed that up with another All-Star season 2019.
+He followed that up with his third All-Star season in 2019.

 But 2020 brought his worst year as a major leaguer.
 He hit a career-low .213 with just seven home runs and 27 RBIs in 54 games during the pandemic-shortened season.
+He’s a career .290 hitter with 238 homers in 10 seasons.

 The 33-year-old Martinez said he thinks the uncertainty of whether there would even be season in 2020 factored into what he said was a lack of preparation.
 But he said it was no excuse for his lack of production.